 Overlap a mixing zone from a different outfall.

+When a Regional Water Board is considering granting dilution credit and a mixing zone for aquatic toxicity, an aquatic toxicity test should first be performed using undiluted sample(s) of receiving water to determine if background toxicity in the receiving water exceeds the water quality objective.
+The results should be analyzed using the TST approach.
+An exceedance of the objective in the receiving water (e.g., the sample toxicity test results in a fail) may indicate the lack of assimilative capacity and the Regional Water Board should consider not granting a dilution credit.
+In such cases, the undiluted effluent should be used as the IWC for reasonable potential and compliance purposes.
+If the results of a toxicity test using undiluted sample(s) of receiving water results in a pass, assimilative capacity may exist, and a dilution credit may be granted.

 Dischargers requesting dilution credits and a mixing zone would need to include all relevant information in their application for an NPDES permit to allow the Regional Water Board to make a determination of the appropriate mixing zone and dilution credit.
 Relevant information would include, but not be limited to monitoring information, including upstream and downstream of the point of discharge, receiving water body flow data, special studies, modeling, sensitive or critical habitats near the outfall, and any species of concern with habitat in or around the receiving water.

 When a dilution credit and mixing zone are granted, the IWC is the concentration of the effluent in the receiving water after mixing.
 The IWC is calculated as:

-IWC = 1 / (1+D) Where D is the dilution credit.
+IWC = 1 / (1+D) X 100%

+Where D is the dilution credit.

+However, to provide a higher level of protection for receiving waters, including waters that may contain threatened or endangered species, sensitive habitats, or that have other possible sources of toxicants, the Regional Water Board may set the IWC at a concentration of effluent greater than the inverse of 1 plus the dilution credit.
+In no case shall the IWC be less than the inverse of 1 plus the dilution credit.
 When no dilution credit is granted the IWC would be 100 percent effluent.
+In addition, the Regional Water Board does not need to grant the same IWC for both chronic and acute toxicity.
+For example, a discharger may be granted dilution credit for chronic toxicity, but no dilution credit for acute toxicity.

 Mixing zones for acute and chronic toxicity must not impede the passage of aquatic life in streams and rivers.
 Several aquatic species in California depend on the ability to migrate up and down streams and rivers.
 Migratory fish, both fresh and anadromous are critically important to maintaining ecosystem heath as they serve to transport nutrients upstream—for example pacific salmon transfer large quantities of marine-derived nutrients to the adjacent forest ecosystems with profound effects on plant and wildlife production (Moyle 2006).
 Additionally, migration is also important for breeding, and therefore protection of the species (Sommer et al. 2013).
 Migrants including sturgeon and several salmonids are among the world’s, and California’s, most endangered fishes (Moyles 2002; Pikitch et al. 2005, Service 2007).